 └── Collection (directory)

-└── Document (JSON file)A Store is the top-level container that manages all your collections.
+└── Document (JSON file)A Store is the top-level container that manages all your collections, handles cryptographic signing, and provides the entry point for all database operations.
 Each Collection is represented as a directory containing your documents.
-Every Document is an individual JSON file with embedded metadata including versioning, timestamps, cryptographic hashes, and optional digital signatures.
+Every Document is an individual JSON file with embedded metadata including versioning, timestamps, BLAKE3 hashes, and optional Ed25519 digital signatures.

 data/